ielo03/fastapi-beyond-CRUD/README.md

 # FastAPI Beyond CRUD

+## Colby's HW7 info

+Configure .env file based off .env.example and variables Colby can give to you separately like the SendGrid API key.
+Run docker compose up
+Enjoy your books API!
+(Also updated instructions below)

+## ----------------

 This is the source code for the [FastAPI Beyond CRUD](https://youtube.com/playlist?list=PLEt8Tae2spYnHy378vMlPH--87cfeh33P&si=rl-08ktaRjcm2aIQ) course.
 The course focuses on FastAPI development concepts that go beyond the basic CRUD operations.

 For more details, visit the project's [website](https://jod35.github.io/fastapi-beyond-crud-docs/site/).